98 Percent of Neumann Nursing Grads Pass National RN Exam - NewsBreak

 WCU Confers Honorary Degree on Gary Smith, Awards President’s Medallions to The Merions

 On Saturday, Dec.
-17, West Chester University recognized three individuals who have made a significant impact on the university and its students.
+17, West Chester University recognized Gary Smith, as well as Richard and Jeanette Merion for making a significant impact on the university and its students.
 At the 9 AM commencement ceremony for students in all Colleges within the Graduate School, the university awarded an honorary Doctor of Public Service degree to Gary Smith, president and CEO of the Chester County Economic Development Council (CCEDC).

 Dr. William Scarlett, Senior Vice President of Cancer Care and Medical Director of Healthcare Delivery at Redeemer Health in Meadowbrook, spoke to MONTCO Today about growing up in a small town in Massachusetts, the lessons he learned from working in construction in the summers as a teenager, and his most dramatic tennis match in high school.